 "It's how it works.
 They steal stuff, they hurt people.
 Gotta stop them."

-She took a deep breath, and slowly broke the embrace, too embarrassed to look the Flash in the eye and bending to tie her shoelaces that weren't that loose.
+She took a deep breath, and slowly broke the embrace, too embarrassed to look the Flash in the eye and bending to smooth inexistent creases on her trousers.

 When she met his gaze, his eyes were sad and his mouth was set in a grim line.
 She quickly looked away again, absurdly glad for the simple human contact of his hand on her arm.